ScottyLabs/wdw/react/index.md

 you’re thinking of taking your web development skills to the next level, then join us for our React talk!

+## Prerequisites

+Bring a computer with a web browser and a text editor installed.
+Chrome and Atom are recommended.
+Please also have Node installed with NPM, the Node package manager.

+### Saturday:
 We will be introducing some of the core concepts behind React, such as component-based design, and some basic features of React.
 Then, we will apply these skills to developing an user interface for developing light-shows for the